Allergy Relief: Oral Medicines or Nasal Sprays?

 Decongestant nasal sprays give allergy relief for a swollen, congested nasal passage.
 A decongestant nasal spray may also relieve nasal swelling quickly without causing symptoms such as insomnia.
 However, decongestants should be used with caution in patients with high blood pressure and heart disease.

 Antihistamines block the effect of "histamine," a substance in the body that causes nasal stuffiness and dripping in hay fever.

 An antihistamine nasal spray can treat allergy symptoms, including the drippy nose, without causing as much drowsiness as an oral antihistamine.
 However, use caution when driving, because drowsiness can be a side effect of antihistamine nasal sprays.

 It's best to use antihistamine nasal sprays before you're exposed to allergens to prevent sneezing, runny nose, and itchiness.
 Topical antihistamines are also effective for treating itchy eyes, sneezing, and itching.

-How do nasal sprays with mast cell inhibitors, leukotriene inhibitors, and anticholinergics give nasal allergy relief?
+How do nasal sprays with mast cell inhibitors and anticholinergics give nasal allergy relief?